 - Racist content and content promoting violence against various minorities (like Ku Klux Klan propaganda or videos of actual hate crime being perpetrated);

 As with any claim about violence, it applies far more to politics than it does to anything illegal.
 All of politics is promotion of violence against some minority, since a single person is certainly a minority.
-The most widespread racism is either police racism or liberal counterracism.
+The most widespread racism is definitely liberal counterracism, followed probably by police racism.

 - Marketplace for hiring hitmen (though for the most part these services are reported to be yet more Bitcoin scams - still, some of them are for real);